KarolisMart/RSIG/README.md

 ##### Image pixel density
 Currently retina images have 2x the pixel density, and are loaded in all devices, in future this will be changed to use srcset attribute, and various sized images.

+##### Overlay captions
+Set to true if you want to use overlay captions.
+Pure CSS solution, won't look as good in IE8 or lower.

 ##### Advanced settings
 Here you can set:
 * Starting (root) folder for your galleries